What Is a #10 Can? Everything You Need to Know about using #10 Cans

 Con: Not for Wet or Liquid Foods

-As mentioned before, I don’t know of any company which sells open-top #10 cans that are safe for wet foods.
-If I’m going to invest in a home can sealer, then I’d want the flexibility of storing wet items too (it’s more disaster-proof than canning in glass jars).
+I don’t know of any company selling open-top #10 cans safe for wet foods.
+If I invest in a home can sealer, I’d want the flexibility of storing wet items, too (it’s more disaster-proof than canning in glass jars).
 In that sense, I’d rather buy a can sealer for smaller cans than a #10 can sealer.

 #10 Cans vs. Mylar

-Both #10 cans and Mylar bags are great for storing dry foods because they don’t let light, air or moisture through.
-If you put an oxygen absorber into the can or Mylar bag before sealing, then you’ve created an oxygen-free environment too.
+Both #10 cans and Mylar bags are great for storing dry foods because they don’t let light, air, or moisture through.
+If you put an oxygen absorber into the can or Mylar bag before sealing, you’ve also created an oxygen-free environment.
 Some foods can last for decades when stored like this.

-Ultimately, most people are going to choose the Mylar+bucket method for storing food long-term because it is so much cheaper.
-The bags themselves cost less than 50 cents each (even cheaper if you buy in bulk).
-No special equipment is required: you can seal them with a home iron.
+Ultimately, most people will choose the Mylar+bucket method for storing food long-term because it is so much cheaper.
+The bags cost less than 50 cents each (even cheaper if you buy in bulk).
+No special equipment is required; you can seal them with a home iron.
 You can even reuse Mylar bags after opening them.

 Read about Mylar bags for long-term food storage